 Strain the vinegar and store for a year, possibly longer, in a glass container.

-Use this for detoxifying baths, for sunburn, or (my favorite) to make violet infused vinaigrette for salads.
+Use this for detoxifying baths, for sunburn, or (my favorite) to make a violet-infused vinaigrette for salads.

 Combine 3 tablespoons oil, 2 tablespoons violet vinegar, 1 tablespoon crumbled bacon, 1/2 tablespoon chopped onion, 1 teaspoon honey, salt and pepper to taste.
 Shake together in a jar and let stand for twenty or thirty minutes so the flavors meld together.
 Shake again and pour over your salad.

-I’m so happy that I get a small harvest of these each year.
-I wish I had more, but once the neighbors start spraying for weeds, I can’t eat them anymore.
-Just another reason I need out of the ‘burbs.
+You will be so happy to get a small harvest of these each year and wish you had more.
+But once the neighbors start spraying for weeds then you can’t eat them anymore.